 The AWS Well-Architected Review is a systematic assessment of your cloud architecture.
 It looks to see whether you’re following the AWS Well-Architected Framework and which areas of the framework you can improve upon.

-This framework is one of your most important resources if you’re building and running workloads on AWS.
-Following it will help you optimize multiple areas of your cloud systems, including their performance, cybersecurity, and even their cost effectiveness.
+This framework is an important resource if you’re building and running workloads on AWS.
+Aligning to it will help you optimize multiple areas of your cloud systems, including performance, cybersecurity, and cost effectiveness.

-What Are the 5 Pillars of the AWS Well-Architected Framework?
+The 5 Pillars of the AWS Well-Architected Framework

 The AWS Well-Architected Framework is divided into five pillars that look at different aspects of your cloud architecture.
 Those pillars are: